Where to Stay in New York City – The Best Area for First Timers!

-If you prefer a bit more luxury and comfort and want a larger room, then you can expect to pay 300, or even 400 euros per night.
+If you prefer a bit more luxury and comfort and want a larger room, then you can expect to pay 300, or even 400 dollars per night.
 The price also depends on the travel season.

 The lowest room rates are available in January, February, July, and August.
 Rooms are the most expensive during the peak seasons, e.g. April, May, September, and October.

 Attention: Hotel and occupancy tax

 The City of New York charges a hotel tax of 14.75 percent, plus an occupancy tax of 3.50 dollars per day.

 These fees are generally not included in the room rates posted online and are added in top at the end.

 You can see it on our screenshot under the turquoise-colored arrow.